-In this post, I’ll be explaining what Wales is famous for, the national dish, the floral symbol, the flag, and exploring cultural norms in Wales.
+In this post, we’ll be explaining what Wales is famous for, the national dish, the floral symbol, and the flag, and we’ll be exploring cultural norms in Wales.
 For a tiny nation of just 3 million people, there is a lot of heart and identity in Wales, one of four countries that make up the United Kingdom.
 The others are England, Scotland, and Northern Ireland.

-Wales is a nation made of Celtic people with a history and our own Welsh language dating back 1400 years, so the country has a lot to offer.
+Wales is a nation made of Celtic people with a history and our own Welsh language dating back 1400 years, so the country has much to offer.
 It has become one of the most popular destinations in the UK for staycations.
-International interest is definitely increasing too, with more travelers looking for places to go in the UK outside of London.
+International interest is definitely increasing, too, with more travelers looking for places to go in the UK outside of London.

 13 Things Wales is Famous For

 This ‘What Wales is famous for’ post must start with sheep because they heavily outweigh the number of residents (10 million sheep and 3 million people) and because the Welsh Lamb is one of the tastiest types in the world.

 When you visit Wales, expect to stop on a busy road for sheep to cross, sheep to feature on road signs, Lamb on every restaurant menu, and the English to call us something rather rude involving sheep…

 Wales is known for its rugged coastline, from the scenic beaches in North Wales to the gorgeous spots of Pembrokeshire in the South West, with penguins and dolphins along the way.
 If you’re lucky, you may even spot some whales in Wales.